svntii/portfolio/projects/happiest-matchmaking-app.md

 date: '2022-01-15'
 end: '2022-05-15'
 ---
 Developed, implemented, and tested the Gale-Shapley Algorithm to create matching making application for professors to match advisors with students.
+The application was developed in Python and used the Pandas and Numpy libraries to handle the data.
+The application was able to read in emails from students and advisors, parse the data, and then match the students with the advisors based on the preferences of both parties.
+The application was able to handle multiple students and advisors and was able to match them in a way that was both stable and optimal.

 ---